 On April 17, 2020, the City Attorney's Office released a Public Comment Draft package including four documents: 1) Staff report to the City Council's Ordinance Committee, 2) draft Just Cause Eviction Ordinance, 3) draft Relocation Assistance Payment Amount Resolution, and 4) the KMA Relocation Assistance Study.
 The package is available for download HERE.

-This matter was originally scheduled to be heard by the City Council Ordinance Committee on April 21, 2020.
-Due to COVID-19, this meeting is being delayed to accommodate and encourage increased written public participation.
-You are invited to deliver written comments to City Attorney Ariel Calonne at acalonne@SantaBarbaraCA.gov no later than May 15, 2020.
-Your comments will be summarized and presented to the Ordinance Committee during its deliberations.
+You are invited to deliver written comments to City Attorney Ariel Calonne at acalonne@SantaBarbaraCA.gov no later than Friday October 2, 2020.
+Timely comments will be summarized and presented to the Ordinance Committee during its deliberations.

 Please call City Attorney Ariel Calonne at (805) 564-5326 should you have questions.

 On March 24, 2020, the Santa Barbara City Council adopted Ordinance No. 5941 which allows commercial and residential tenants to defer rent payments when they are unable to pay because of income reductions due to the Coronavirus (COVID-19) pandemic.
 The Temporary Eviction Moratorium Ordinance (TEMO) became effective immediately.
 The TEMO was initially slated to expire on May 31, 2020.
 Tenants must provide written notice of their request for rent deferral within 20 days after the rent is due.
 Details on the form of the notice and what it must contain are in the Ordinance and FAQs available below.

 We are not permitted to provide legal advice to the public.
 City Attorney Ariel Calonne will provide technical assistance to attorneys by telephone at (805) 564-5326.